eSentire/esentire.github.io/README.md

 1. [Quantum Safe Password Manager (qspm)](#quantum-safe-password-manager)

 ## Overview
-eSentire strives to be an active participant in the open source community because we feel that this global, community driven approach to solving problems in a transparent way can lead to faster, cost effective, reliable and secure solutions.
+eSentire strives to be an active participant in the open source community because we feel that this global community driven approach to solving problems in a transparent way can lead to faster, more cost effective, reliable and secure solutions to interesting problems.

 ## Grafana Prototyping Environment
 The Grafana prototyping environment (grape) is a repository contains a tool named grape that allows you to